mccsoft/backend-frontend-template/README.md

 This is a template to set up a backend ASP.Net project with React frontend.
 You could check it out at [https://template.mcc-soft.de](https://template.mcc-tomsk.de) (credentials: admin/BSjo1M8jU760).

+Developers are encouraged to start with [setting up the environment](docs/Setting-up-development-environment.md) and proceed to [development how-to](docs/Development-Howto.md).

 Template contains:
 1. ASP.NET Core backend (.NET 6)
    1. OpenIddict authentication (with support for Social Networks authentication)